obspy/obspy/trunk/obspy.datamark/obspy/datamark/README.txt

 Copyright (c) 2012 by:
     * Thomas Lecocq
-    * others, will be included in the released version
+    * Adolfo Inza
+    * Philippe Lesage

 Overview
 --------
-Datamark read support for ObsPy.
+DataMark read support for ObsPy.

-This module provides read support for Datamark waveform data.
+This module provides read support for DataMark data format.
+This module is based on the code of Adolfo Inza and Philippe Lesage of the "Géophysique des volcans" team of the "Institut des Sciences de la Terre de l'Université de Savoie", France.

 ObsPy is an open-source project dedicated to provide a Python framework for processing seismological data.
 It provides parsers for common file formats and